koszullab/serpentine/README.md

 ## Documentation

-Please read the documentation on [readthedocs website](https://serpentine.readthedocs.io/en/latest/)
+Executing the command `serpentine  --help` will give you a brief help of the command line tool.
+For a detailed reference to the python library functions, please read the documentation on [readthedocs website](https://serpentine.readthedocs.io/en/latest/)

 ## Authors